All Episodes

 The enemy has politicized this.

-As for what we do now, uh ideas that people until recently thought were frankly pretty crazy that you know Trump has said we have to initially said ban Muslim immigration, but stop immigration for a while from regions where terrorism is a big problem suddenly doesn't look very crazy anymore.
+Ideas that people until recently thought were frankly pretty crazy that Trump has said we have to, he initially said ban Muslim immigration, but stop immigration for a while from regions where terrorism is a big problem, suddenly doesn't look very crazy anymore.

 And if you poll it with the American people, a lot of the American people think this is something that we at least need to think about.

-Perhaps that he'd not been legally resident in France, this wouldn't have happened.
+Perhaps had he not been legally resident in France, this wouldn't have happened.

 That's not reality.